 'Down time in productivity which has an impact on turnover, and of course the additional pressure of other employees.'

-7.3 Impact of mental health sickness absence: qualitative evidence productivity and efficiency in general terms:
+7.3 Impact of mental health sickness absence: qualitative evidence

 In the qualitative research, the same three themes of reduced efficiency, additional costs and impact on other staff emerged.